azureossd/azureossd.github.io/_posts/2020-03-30-Redirect the .azurewebsites.net domain to your custom domin with Nginx.md

 date: 2020-03-30 12:00:00
 ---

-## How to update Nginx to redirect to your custom domain
+## How to update Nginx to redirect to your custom domain.

 App Services on Linux supports a number of built-in images to help fast track your development & If the runtime your application requires is not supported in the built-in images we also support building your own docker images & deploying this to App Services on Linux.